 - Risks associated with anesthesia

-- Very low, but increased risk of a rare immune system cancer called anaplastic large cell lymphoma (ALCL), though more research is needed to understand the relationship between ALCL and breast implants
+- Very low, but increased risk of a rare immune system cancer called anaplastic large cell lymphoma (ALCL) that's associated with textured breast implants, though more research is needed to understand the relationship between ALCL and breast implants

 Correcting any of these complications may require additional surgery.